alifeee/blogtest/gists/gists.md

 - [Make an issue on GitHub using API V3 and Python](https://gist.github.com/JeffPaine/3145490)
 - [how to print Avery labels with only a .csv and a web browser](https://gist.github.com/kgodard/5072573)
 - [how to make a Google Form → GitHub issue Google Apps Script](https://gist.github.com/bmcbride/62600e48274961819084)

+## I could or should put things elsewhere (not on GitHub)

+The existence of GitHub in the above has mainly been a sidenote.
+The main thing that excites me about gists is the collaborative nature of them.
+This is not something that GitHub must have control over, and indeed something that they probably *shouldn't* have control over.

+I've been reading recently a lot about self- or community-hosted alternatives to different things like Git servers (like [sourcehut](https://sourcehut.org/)) and, I use [Mastodon](https://joinmastodon.org/) (talking of self-hosting, I'd like to find an instance that's not [mastodon.social](https://mastodon.social/)) a lot.

+I could put my snippets on my website, or something more free.
+But, I haven't.

+## My gists, or "the gist-list"